leo456/Color-Pass-Color-Switch---OpenGL/README.md

-# Color-Pass-Color-Switch---OpenGL
+# Color-Pass-Color-Switch---OpenGL and C#
-It's a game influenced by the famous game app Colo switch
+It's a game influenced by the famous game app Color switch